-Once fees have been paid, students may request a free parking decal be providing the make and license number of the vehicle to be parked on campus.
+Once fees have been paid, students may request a free parking decal by providing the license number of the vehicle to be parked on campus.
 A parking decal is required for all students whether taking day or evening classes.

 Student identification cards